BenjaminKim/dokanx/README.md

 WIN7BASE=C:\WinDDK\7600.16385.1
 ```

-WDK 8.0 are not supported yet.
-But this doesn't mean dokan can't run on Windows8.
+WDK 8.x are not supported yet.
+But this doesn't mean dokan can't run on Windows 8 or later.

 ## Improved
-* Visual Studio 2012 solution file is provided with makefile and ddkbuild.
+* Visual Studio 2013 solution file is provided with makefile and ddkbuild.
 Now you can compile filesystem driver very easily.
 * All dokan library dll code has been recompiled in C++
 * Using precompiled header for driver.
+It makes building driver much faster.
-* The Usermode filesystem implementations should return their result code as NTSTATUS(Not the win32 statua code anymore).
+* Your usermode filesystem implementation should return their result code as NTSTATUS(Not the win32 status code).
 This gives your application more control.
 * Use better logger.
 * Applied prefast analyzer(static analyze driver source code)